BECOME A MENTOR

 - Participating in Schools, Education Exhibitions, Trade & Employment fairs

-If you are a recent TESOL, TASOL, TSSOL or TFSOL graduate who has found a job as a language professional and if your supervisor is a member of TESOL Québec he or she can be your mentor.
+If you are a recent TESOL, TASOL, TSSOL or TFSOL graduate who has found a job as a language professor and if your supervisor is a member of TESOL Québec he or she can be your mentor.
 This way, you will have access to structured supervision in accordance with mentorship program requirements as you begin your career.
 This is in addition to your Online Mentorship Classes and webinars.

-Mentorship for self-employed professionals
+Mentorship for self-employed teachers

 If you are self-employed, we can still find you a mentor.
 You will be matched with an experienced member who teaches the same language as you and, if possible, in the same specializations.
-You will have personalized meetings that are tailored to your situation and future educational professional plans.
+You will have personalized meetings that are tailored to your situation and future educational plans.

 WHAT ARE THE REQUIREMENTS FOR METORSHIP TRAINEES?